ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 grandeur&#x27;s guilty bribe they spurned,
 And home to virtue&#x27;s cot returned, These
 feet with angels&#x27; wings shall vie And
-tread tho nalace of t
+tread tho nalace of the sky
 </td></tr></table>

 ---